Renting a house

 A tenancy agreement is a legal requirement for renting a property.

 Where to look

 You can find rental properties through letting agents such as real estate agents, or by contacting landlords directly.
-A popular privately operated website where you’ll find lots of rental properties advertised is TradeMe Property.
-Browsing around this website will give you an excellent overview of rents and the types of property available in the area you’re considering.
+A popular privately operated website where you will find lots of rental properties advertised is TradeMe Property.
+Browsing around this website will give you an excellent overview of rents and the types of property available in the area youa re considering.

 There is high demand for good places, so it pays to make contact quickly.

 As they do in every country, rents depend on the quality, location and size of the property.
-But to give you an indication, TradeMeProperty reported that across New Zealand, on their site in July 2015 the median rental being asked for a three-four bedroom home was NZ$460.
+To give you an indication, TradeMeProperty reported that the national median weekly rent in August 2018 for a small house (1-2 bedrooms) was NZ$390 a week and NZ$525 for 2-4 bedrooms.

-However there are wide variations.
-Auckland’s median for 3-4 bedrooms was NZ$600, and up to NZ$850 for larger or more desirable homes, up to NZ$750.
+However, there are wide variations.
+Auckland’s median for 3-4 bedrooms was NZ$600, and up to NZ$850 for larger or more desirable homes.

-Excluding Auckland, the national median dropped to NZ$395.
+Excluding Auckland, the national median for 3-4 bedrooms was NZ$460.

-When you first rent a place you’ll need to pay some rent in advance as well as a letting fee if you use an agent (letting fees are normally one week’s rent plus GST).
+When you first rent a place you will need to pay some rent in advance, as well as a letting fee if you use an agent.
+Letting fees are normally one week’s rent plus GST.
 A landlord can ask for a maximum of two weeks’ rent in advance.

-You’ll get the bond payment refunded at the end of your tenancy, provided you leave the place in good condition.
-To help avoid hassles at the end of a tenancy, bonds are lodged with and held by Tenancy Services, not the landlord.
+You will get the bond payment refunded at the end of your tenancy, provided you leave the place in good condition.
+To help avoid trouble at the end of a tenancy, bonds are lodged with and held by Tenancy Services, not the landlord.

 To find out more about market rent - what renters typically pay in specific areas - check the Tenancy Services website.

 Insurance, council taxes and costs

-If you’re renting, the landlord is responsible for insuring the building.
+If you are renting, the landlord is responsible for insuring the building.
 Tenants are responsible for getting cover for their own possessions and liability for any damage they or their guests may cause to the property.